thePetrMarek/Bot_U/README.md

 Bot-u is written in the Python3 with usage of scikit-learn's TF-IDF.

+### Requirements
+  - Python3
+    - If you use Windows and you have problem with SciPy, then I recommend Anaconda which contains SciPy
+  - scikit_learn
+    - scikit_learn itself requires NumPy and SciPy

 ##### Warning!
 **Do not share your bot with anybody unless you are 100% sure that your chat logs don't contain any sensitive informations.
 Chatbot will use lines from your logs as answers, so it can answer with something which you don't want to share publicly.
 Clean your chat logs, if you want to share your chatbot.
 I don't have any responsibilities for problems caused by not following this advice.**